Nicolae Pătrașcu: Name

 In a document which uses the courtly language, Church Slavonic, Nicolae describes himself as: ("By the Grace of God Io Niecolaie Voivode and Hospodar of the Entire Hungro-Wallachian Country").
 Historian Nicolae Iorga highlights the exotic nature of Nicolae's baptismal name, in its temporal context.
 The last Prince of Wallachia to have been crowned under that name was the 14th-century Nicolae Alexandru, whose memory had faded, and it was only used since by the pretender Nicolaus Bassaraba.
 The latter, a scion of the Craiovești, had made his most successful bid for the throne in 1563–1564.
 Iorga proposes that both Bassaraba and Pătrașcu were in fact named in honor of their supposed common ancestor, Neagoe Basarab, both of them with a synophone.
 Scholar Ștefan Mihăilescu believes that Michael the Brave may have named his son in direct homage to Saint Nicholas, whom he credited as his personal protector.
 A period witness and biographer, Balthasar Walther, contrarily reports that Pătrașcu celebrated his name day on the Feast of Saint Peter (June 29).

 In Moldavia, the Prince was generally known as Neculai or Nicola, although one Moldavian document of 1600 refers to him as Petru Vodă ("Peter the Voivode").
-The derivative Pătrașcu appears in Nicolae's signatures in New Latin, which style him as Nicolaus Petrasko Waiwoda or Nicolaus Petrascus Waiwoda.
+The derivative Pătrașcu appears in Nicolae's signatures in Neo-Latin, which style him as Nicolaus Petrasko Waiwoda or Nicolaus Petrascus Waiwoda.
 The registers of the Hof-Bibliothek, also kept in Latin, name him as Nicolaus Petrascus or Nicolaas Petrash.
 In Tuscan sources, his name appeared more simply as Petraschi Vaivoda.
 Some of the Romanian writs issued after his departure refer to him as Pătrașco Voevod, or merely as Jupan Necula.
 Another early Romanian record, preserved by Nicolae's tombstone, cites him as Petrașco Niculae.